Attracting Young Patients to the Practice

-The marketing strategy involved with attracting younger patients is very simple.
+The strategy involved with attracting younger patients is very simple.
 Educate parents on the benefits of infant dental care and to your ability and willingness to provide such benefits.
 This can be accomplished by:

 Pediatricians and Obstetricians: Ask local pediatricians and obstetricians to distribute information on infant and toddler dental care in their office.
 By developing a close relationship with these professionals they might permit you to attach your business card or imprint your name on the literature.